Code-Sharp/WampSharp-docs/WAMP2/Roles/Subscriber/Getting-Started-with-Subscriber.md

+## Getting started with Subscriber

 #### Before you start

-See [[Getting started with WAMPv2]] and create a WampChannel/WampHost your subscriber will use.
+See [Getting started with WAMPv2](..\..\Getting-started-with-WAMPv2.md) and create a WampChannel/WampHost your subscriber will use.

 ### About Subscriber role